cuba-platform/ldap-addon/README.md

 When launching your application with the component installed for the first time, the default rule is automatically created in the system.

-The default rule is used if none of other rules were applied, e.g. conditions for applying existing rules were not met.
+It is used if none of other rules were applied, e.g. conditions for applying existing rules were not met.
 That is why it contains the 'LAST' value in the 'Order' field.

 The default rule can be amended by clicking the 'Edit Default Rule' button.
 All fields and settings present in Default